The-Flying-Dev/JavaScript_Questions/intro/08_procs_lambdas/README.md

   { :name => "Stratosphere Tower", :height => 350.2 }
 ]

-factor = 100/2.54   # Converts centimeters to inches
+factor = 100/2.54   # Converts centimeters to inches, to multiply all the heights

 conversion = lambda do |x|
   # Your code goes here